Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 Check deals in minutes

-Fill in a few details and we’ll match you with suitable home energy deals, including fix-and-fall where available.
+Fill in a few details and we’ll match you with suitable home energy deals, including fix-and-fall and price-protection options where available — verified July 2026.

 Is a fix-and-fall tariff right for you?

-In plain terms, fix-and-fall is designed for households who want a level of price protection but don’t want to miss out entirely if prices drop.
-Whether it’s a good switch depends on: your current tariff, how much you use, your meter type, and how the specific fix-and-fall deal is structured.
+Fix-and-fall is designed for households who want price protection against the 1 July 2026 rise but don’t want to miss out entirely if prices later drop.
+Whether it’s a good switch depends on your current tariff, how much you use, your meter type, and how the specific fix-and-fall deal is structured.

 You may benefit if…